gwhn/ngQuestionnaires/README.md

 It uses [Firebase](https://www.firebase.com/index.html) database to persist the following data structures as JSON, however it does not use the AngularJS bindings which support implicit synchronisation, instead opting to use the lower-level [Firebase API](https://www.firebase.com/docs/javascript/firebase/index.html) directly.
+The beauty of using Firebase is you can integrate without the need for server-side proxying.

 It is seeded from the [ng-boilerplate](https://github.com/ngbp/ng-boilerplate) and [angular-seed](https://github.com/angular/angular-seed) Github projects